History | Annual events | Industry | Ecology | Services | Schools

 North Cumberland Memorial Hospital

-North Cumberland Memorial Hospital in Pugwash, Nova Scotia was established in 1947 as a memorial to war veterans.
+North Cumberland Memorial Hospital (NCMH) in Pugwash, Nova Scotia was established in 1947 as a memorial to war veterans.
 Originally, one of 14 Red Cross outposts in the province, its operation was later transferred to a local board of directors funded by the Department of Health.
 The current facility, opened in 1966, was built with local support and fundraising.

 North Cumberland Memorial Hospital is currently approved for short stay acute care plus palliative care beds.
 The hospital provides a mix of in-patient, outpatient, ambulatory care clinics and health promotion services.
 NCMH provides 24-hour emergency/out-patient service utilizing an on-call emergency coverage system as well as diagnostic services through the laboratory and diagnostic imaging staff.